Niobium diselenide

 Niobium diselenide or niobium(IV) selenide is a layered transition metal dichalcogenide with formula NbSe_{2}.
-Niobium diselenide is a lubricant, and a superconductor at temperatures below 7.2 K that exhibit a charge density wave (CDW).
+Niobium diselenide is a lubricant, and a superconductor at temperatures below 7.2 K that exhibits a charge density wave (CDW).
 NbSe_{2} crystallizes in several related forms, and can be mechanically exfoliated into monatomic layers, similar to other transition metal dichalcogenide monolayers.
 Monolayer NbSe_{2} exhibits very different properties from the bulk material, such as of Ising superconductivity, quantum metallic state, and strong enhancement of the CDW.

 Synthesis

 Number of NbSe_{2} layers as a function of Se powder temperature during CVD.

 Niobium diselenide crystals and thin films can be grown by chemical vapor deposition (CVD).
 Niobium oxide, selenium and NaCl powders are heated to different temperatures in the range 300–800 °C at ambient pressure in a furnace that allows maintaining a temperature gradient along its axis.
 Powders are placed in different locations in the furnace, and a mixture of argon and hydrogen is used as the carrier gas.
 The NbSe_{2} thickness can be accurately controlled by varying the temperature of selenium powder.

 NbSe_{2} monolayers can also be exfoliated from the bulk or deposited by molecular beam epitaxy.